-- 9697 (2) "Lecture on Hegel in Japan".
-Typescript of lecture given in Tokyo, Jan.
-2, 1966 to a group of activists and writers from Zenshin. - 9711 (3) Brochure for Dunayevskaya lecture at Nagoya University, Japan.
+- (3) Brochure for Dunayevskaya lecture at Nagoya University, Japan.
 Dec.
-13, 1965. - 9723 (4) Dunayevskaya correspondence with Japanese friends in preparation for, and as follow-through to, the December 1965-January 1966 trip.
+13, 1965. - (4) Dunayevskaya correspondence with Japanese friends in preparation for, and as follow-through to, the December 1965-January 1966 trip.
 Letters from Feb.
 21, 1959 through May 21, 1966.
 Correspondents are Iwasaki Shigeo; Tadayuki Tsushima; Kenichi Koyama; Yoshimasa Yukiyama; Takaaki Sawa.
-For Dunayevskaya's analysis of the Japanese New Left that accompanied this correspondence, see her "Weekly Political Letter" of March 5, 1962. - Japanese translations of writings by Dunayevskaya and other Marxist-Humanists.
-Included here are Workers Battle Automation, a 1960 pamphlet edited by Charles Denby; and "A New Revision of Marxian Economics" and "The Nature of the Russian Economy" by Dunayevskaya.
+For Dunayevskaya's analysis of the Japanese New Left that accompanied this correspondence, see her "Weekly Political Letter" of March 5, 1962. - (5) Japanese translations of writings by Dunayevskaya and other Marxist-Humanists.
+Included here are Workers Battle Automa- tion, a 1960 pamphlet edited by Charles Denby; and "A New Revision of Marxian Economics" and "The Nature of the Russian Economy" by Dunayevskaya.
 Published in Japan by the Social Science Research Club, a shipyard workers' group.
-For other such translations, see # 3753. - 9855 (6) "Discussion articles from Japan".
+For other such translations, see # 3753. - (6) "Discussion articles from Japan".
 Published as News and Letters Pre-Convention Bulletin #5, August 1966.
-Includes contributions from Zenshin on the class struggle in Japan and on the Vietnam War. - 9873 (7) Newspaper and journal accounts of Dunayevskaya trip to Japan.
+Includes contributions from Zenshin on the class struggle in Japan and on the Vietnam War. - (7) Newspaper and journal accounts of Dunayevskaya trip to Japan.
 December 1965 through January 1966. - a.
 Agricultural College News.
 Agricultural College, Tokyo University.
 Nov.
 20, 1965.
 A translation of Dunayevskaya's article, "Indonesian Communism: a case of world Communism's decomposition". - b.
 Zenshin.
 Tokyo.
 Dec.
 6, 1965.
 A summary of Dunayevskaya's speech to Zenshin, Dec.
-4, at the Telephone and Telegraph Workers Hall, with summary of her speaking schedule for the - c.
+4, at the Telephone and Telegraph Workers Hall, with summary of her speaking schedule for the tour. - c.
 Asahi Shimbum.
 Nagoya.
 Dec.
 15, 1965.
 Article titled "Recollections of Trotsky; his secretary Mme.
 Dunayevskaya welcomed". - d.
 Keio University News.
 Dec.
 15, 1965.
 Article titled "Current American Marxism" on Dunayevskaya's tour. - e.
 Text of speech (Japanese) by Dunayevskaya, Dec.
 19, 1965, at Waseda University titled "Raya Dunayevskaya's theory and practice".
 A booklet issued by the "Revolutionary Communist League Revolutionary Fraction". - f.
 Zenshin.
 Tokyo, Jan.
 3, 1966.
-A report on a speech by Dunayev-skaya, Dec.
+A report on a speech by Dunayevskaya, Dec.
 26, 1965, on "America's labor movement and the revolutionary movement".

-- g.
+g.
 Waseda University News.
 Tokyo.
 Jan.
 6, 1966.
-Japanese text of an article by Dunayevskaya on "Marx's Humanism: the fundamental basis of today's anti-Stalinism". - 9887 (8) Dunayevskaya letter to "Dear Friends", Jan.
+Japanese text of an article by Dunayevskaya on "Marx's Humanism: the fundamental basis of today's anti-Stalinism".
+(ME)

+(8) Dunayevskaya letter to "Dear Friends", Jan.
 18, 1966.
 Written after her return from Japan, on organization in Japan and in U.S. Marxist-Humanism.